zdravkov/kendo-docs/install/prerequisites.md

 * Kendo UI 2014.3.1119 (Q3 2014) - AngularJS 1.3.0
 * Kendo UI 2014.2.716 (Q2 2014) - AngularJS 1.2.16 (upgraded to 1.2.21 in subsequent internal builds)

+## Excel export

+The [Excel export feature](http://docs.telerik.com/kendo-ui/framework/excel/introduction), available since Q3 2014, depends upon the the [JsZip library](https://stuk.github.io/jszip/).

+> The JsZip library is *not required* if you do not configure the widgets to support Excel exporting.

 ## Script tag placement

 There is a general recommendation to place `script` tags before the closing `body` tag, so that the scripts are loaded and executed after the HTML markup.
 Usually, the Kendo UI widget